The two-dimensional one-component plasma is hyperuniform: Approximate conditional independence for sub-systems

 Moreover, with the same assumptions, the following lower bound holds:

-Notice that one $\sup$ is now an $\inf$, the error term $\sup \ErrorCI$ now appears in the exponent with a minus sign, and there is an extra factor $\PNbeta(\EE_N)$. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop:CI}] Let us start by using the definition \eqref{def:PNbeta} of $\PNbeta$ and the decomposition \eqref{decompo_inter} of the logarithmic interaction $\FN(\XN)$.
-We obtain:
+Notice that one $\sup$ is now an $\inf$, the error term $\sup \ErrorCI$ now appears in the exponent with a minus sign, and there is an extra factor $\PNbeta(\EE_N)$. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop:CI}] Let us start by using the definition \eqref{def:PNbeta} of the Gibbs measure and write: